Second-order integrals for systems in $E_2$ involving spin: Introduction

 In \cite{WinYur1} first-order integrability and superintegrability was studied in $E_2$.
 Articles \cite{wy3, DWY2012} were devoted to systematic search of first- and second-order superintegrability in $E_3$.

-In this paper we will consider the Hamiltonian (\ref{sec1inteqH}) in $E_2$ and investigate the existence of second-order integrals of motion.
+In this paper we will consider the Hamiltonian (\ref{sec1inteqH}) in $E_2$ and investigate the existence of second-order integrals of motion in order to classify further the superintegrable systems with spin in $E_2$.
 For simplicity we shall set the reduced mass $m$ of the two particle system equal to $m=1$ and use units in which the Planck constant is $\hbar=1$.
 Keeping $\hbar$ in the Hamiltonian and integrals of motion does not change any of the conclusions.
 In particular $V_0$ and $V_1$ do not depend on $\hbar$.
 In (\ref{sec1inteqH}) $H$ is a matrix operator acting on a two-component spinor and we will decompose it in terms of the $2 \times 2$ identity matrix $I$ and $\sigma_3$ (the matrix $I$ will be dropped whenever this does not cause confusion). $L$ is the angular momentum operator.

 In the next section we give the first-order integrable and superintegrable Hamiltonian systems, obtained from the analysis of the commutativity condition $[H, X_1] = 0$, where $X_1$ is the general first-order integral of motion in $E_2$.
 For details see \cite{WinYur1}.
 In Section 3, we search for the existence of second-order integrals of motion in $E_2$ for the two integrable cases obtained in Section 2.
 Finally, in the last section we give some conclusions.